Greater Anglia (2012–2025): Rolling stock

-In March 2020, testing of the new Class 720 fleet finally began and is continuing to be done despite the ongoing COVID-19 pandemic in order to allow the first unit to enter service within the next few months.
-In June 2020, the units were authorised to enter passenger service and after further testing and crew training, the first two units finally entered service on 26 November 2020 as a pairing on the Shenfield to Southend Line.
+In March 2020, testing of the new Class 720 fleet finally began and continued despite the ongoing COVID-19 panedemic, in order to allow the first unit to enter service within the next few months.
+In June 2020, the units were authorised to enter passenger service and, after further testing and crew training, the first two units finally entered service on 26 November 2020 as a pairing on the Shenfield to Southend Line.